brandur/sorg/content/fragments/the-cost-of-manga.md

 ---
 title: The Cost of Manga
 published_at: 2016-08-08T16:17:09Z
 hook: "At retail prices, catching up on One Piece would cost $8,200, and Fairy Tail $5,500.
-Why aren't there legitimate and affordable ways of getting started with these series?"
+How would you get started without a library?"
 ---

 I recently caught up on the manga super series [One Piece][one-piece] which has